ECNU-DEIT-ACADEMIC-2019/Team-2/final design report/README.md

 # team2
 templated team repository
 ## 1 introduction
 &nbsp;&nbsp;&nbsp;&nbsp; With the rapid development of speech recognition technology, spoken English learning software cut the price of learning English, and there are no geographical and time restrictions, which meets the requirements of learners to practice speaking at any time and place.
 It is favored by learners.
-More and more learners have chosen to use fragmented time to learn on their mobile phones,
+More and more learners have chosen to use fragmented time to learn on their mobile phones, instead of sitting in front of a computer or a classroom for a long time.